sgothel/gluegen/doc/GlueGen_Mapping.md

 *Disclaimer: This documented shall be synchronized with source code, especially the configuration options.*

-Please also consider reading [GlueGen Manual](manual/index.html) for details on native data and function mappings.
+Please also consider reading [GlueGen Manual](manual/index.html) for general usage and configuration options.

 ## References